jonofe/candela_socket_server/README.md

 flicker => starts flicker mode reconnect => reconnects (usually not needed, as all other commands ensures, that connection is build up)

-The Python scripts will send a response like this
+The Python scripts will send a response via the TCP socket like this

 Power-Status|Flicker-Status|Intensity